matthiasarndt/StarTrack/README.md

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/image_pipeline_1_mono_threshold_blur.png" width="1100"/>

-### 2. Image Filtering & Star Detection Parameter Optimisation
+### 2. Image Filtering for Star Detection

-Next, a filter is run across this image.
-At all pixel co-ordinates in the image where a bright pixel is identifed (defined as a pixel of brightness = 255), an area is searched sorrounding this pixel to search for other bright pixels.
+Next, a filter is run across this frame.
+At all co-ordinates in the frame where a bright pixel is identified (defined as a pixel of brightness = 255), the area sorrounding this pixel is searched for other bright pixels.

-The rationale is that large stars are clusters of many bright pixels.
+The rationale behind this is that large stars are clusters of many bright pixels.

-This search algorithm has two parameters, the search radius, and the star detection count (the number of bright pixels within the search radius required for the algorithm to decide a star is present).
+This search algorithm has two parameters, the search radius, and the star detection count.
+Star detection count is the number of bright pixels within the search radius required for the algorithm to decide a star is present.

-If the number if pixels is above this threshold, it's location is stored.
+If the number of pixels is above this threshold, it's location is stored.
 Once the filtering algorithm has been run, only the largest clusters of bright pixels remain.
+All small clusters of bright pixels are discarded.

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/image_pipeline_2_crop_filtered.png" width="1100"/>